You are here

 - Length of the cable – consider the distance from the power point to the furthest point of the lawn.
 If the cable is not long enough consider using a suitable outdoor extension cable or buying a cordless or petrol mower

-- Weight – this will determine how easy or hard your lawn mower is to push and move around (unless your mower is self propelled)
+- Weight – this will determine how easy or hard your lawn mower is to push and move around

 - Grass collection box – the smaller the collection box the more frequently it will need emptying

 - Self propelled – these lawn mowers propel themselves taking the stress off the mower operator, making easier work of cutting the grass.
-Consider this if you have back problems or a large lawn to mow.
+Consider this if you have a large lawn to mow.
 Bear in mind that most self-propelled mowers have a set speed that is roughly equivalent to a smart walking pace.